 Among the white-clad Ethiopian priests, we notice a few European priests, wearing black clothes, some sporting high ’hat-box’ hats – one even a bowler.
 When the speech is over, the crowds disperse.

 Throughout the night, the festival continues with speeches and chanting.
-Obviously, the priests are of the opinion that everybody should have the pleasure of listening to these speeches, as they are transmitted through numerous loudspeakers.
+The noise is incredible, as the speeches are transmitted through numerous loudspeakers.
+Obviously, the priests are of the opinion that everybody should have the pleasure of listening to them.
 All night long, people come and go in the darkness.

 Many of these buildings are carved into the bedrock, which is soft, red, volcanic tuff.
 The most striking of the churches is Beit Giyorgis, carved down into the bedrock and shaped like a cross.
 It can only be entered by walking in an underground tunnel, or by using ladders, which are leaning against the sheer rock wall.